Redrrx/CIT/README.md

 This software is targeted for a specific audience which is any resident from the following countries:

-- Algeria
+- Algeria.
-- Tunisia
+- Tunisia.
-- Saudi Arabia
+- Saudi Arabia.
-- Egypt
+- Egypt.
-- United Arab Emirates
+- United Arab Emirates.
-- Bengladesh
+- Bengladesh.

 that's alot of silenced players, fixed that for your boys.